ayoolaolafenwa/TrainNLP/README.md

     result = {k: [t[i: i + chunk_size] for i in range(0, total_length, chunk_size)]
     for k, t in concatenated_sequences.items()}

-    '''we create a new labels column which is a copy of the input_ids of the processed text data, we need to predict randomly masked tokens in the input batch and the labels column serve as ground truth for our masked language model to learn from. '''
+    '''we create a new labels column which is a copy of the input_ids of the processed text data,the labels column serve as ground truth for our masked language model to learn from. '''

     result["labels"] = result["input_ids"].copy()

     return result

-processed_dataset = tokenize_dataset.map(group_texts, batched = True)
+processed_dataset = tokenize_dataset.map(concat_chunk_dataset, batched = True)
 ```
 * line 1-10: In Natural Language Processing we need to set a bench mark for text sequences length to be trained, the maximum length for bert pretrained model to be used is 512.
 We concatenate all the text sequences in the dataset, set a chunk size of *128* and divide this concatenated text into chunks according to the maximum length of the pretrained model.
 We used a chunk size of *128* instead of *512* because of gpu utilization.
 If a very powerful gpu is available 512 should be used.